JonathanT-lab/integrative-genomics-gwas-eqtl-rnaseq/README.md

 # integrative-genomics-gwas-eqtl-rnaseq
-Integrative genomics case study in R linking GWAS, liver eQTL, and bulk RNA-seq to explore locus-to-gene relationships and disease-associated transcriptional change.
+Reproducible R workflow integrating GWAS, liver eQTL, and RNA-seq for candidate gene prioritization and disease-context interpretation.

-# Integrative genomics case study: GWAS, liver eQTL, and bulk RNA-seq
+# Integrative genomics case study: GWAS, liver eQTL, and RNA-seq

 ## Overview

-This repository contains a reproducible R-based case study integrating:
+This repository presents a reproducible R-based integrative genomics workflow combining:

-- GWAS summary statistics
+- Genome-wide association study (GWAS) summary statistics
-- liver eQTL data
+- Liver eQTL data (GTEx)
-- bulk RNA-seq data
+- Bulk RNA-seq data (TCGA-style workflow)

-The goal is to explore whether a disease-associated locus can be linked to a candidate gene through regulatory evidence and tissue-level expression changes.
+The objective is to determine whether a disease-associated locus can be linked to a candidate gene via regulatory evidence and whether that gene shows transcriptional changes in the relevant tissue.

+This project is presented as a portfolio case study demonstrating applied bioinformatics and data integration skills.

+---

+## Key question

+Can a GWAS locus be connected to a biologically plausible target gene using eQTL evidence, and does that gene show differential expression in disease-relevant tissue?

+---

-## Main workflow
+## Workflow

-1. GWAS quality control and visualization
+### 1. GWAS quality control and visualization
+- Data cleaning and filtering
+- Manhattan plot
+- QQ plot

+### 2. Signal prioritization
+- Genome-wide significant variants
-2. Identification of significant loci
+- Distance-based selection of approximately independent loci

+### 3. Regional GWAS–eQTL integration
+- Focus on a lead locus
-3. Regional comparison of GWAS and liver eQTL signals
+- Overlay of GWAS and liver eQTL signals
+- Candidate gene: **PNPLA3**

-4. Colocalisation analysis
+### 4. Colocalisation analysis
+- Bayesian colocalisation using `coloc`
+- Estimation of posterior probabilities for shared causal variants

-5. Bulk RNA-seq differential expression
+### 5. RNA-seq context (optional module)
+- Differential expression analysis (DESeq2-style workflow)
-6. Candidate gene expression visualization
+- Candidate gene expression visualization

+---

 ## Repository structure